 If you’ve left your Mac laying around for a very long time or if you bought a used one, the system date may be out of whack.
-Often times the system date on neglected Macs gets reset to the year 2001 which prevents you from reinstalling OS X.
+Often times the system date on neglected Macs gets reset to the year 2001 which prevents you from reinstalling OS X, but you can get this done through Terminal.

 More often than not you’ll get an error that reads, “An error occurred while preparing the installation.
 Try running again.”
 At this point many people will just throw in the towel and figure the computer is toast.
 But that’s usually not the case.